20ft/20ft/docs/index.rst

 It is designed to enable the simple construction of orchestration applications including (but not limited to): unit testing; deployment and scaling; and unique container native architectures.

 All the examples below are complete programs.
 They can be run by pasting the example into a text file (called, say, 'scratch.py') then running with ``python3 scratch.py``.
-You'll see that the examples are all started with ``debug_log=False``.
-If started with ``debug_log=True`` you will get, essentially, verbose logging.
-The default doesn't log at all.

 Quickstart examples in Python
 =============================